 What is the Balance Sheet Analysis?

-Balance sheet analysis is the analysis of the assets, liabilities and owner’s capital of the company by the different stakeholders for the purpose of getting the correct financial position of the business at a particular point in time.
+Balance sheet analysis is the analysis of the assets, liabilities, and owner's capital of the company by the different stakeholders to get the correct financial position of the business at a particular point in time.

-It is a complete analysis of items on the balance sheet at the various intervals of time, like quarterly, annually, and is used by shareholders, investors, and institutions to understand the company’s detailed financial position.
-The following Balance Sheet Analysis provides an outline of the most common used by investors and financial analysts to analyze a company.
-It is impossible to provide a complete set of analysis that addresses every variation in every situation
+The following Balance Sheet Analysis outlines the most commonly used by investors and financial analysts to analyze a company.
+It is a complete analysis of items on the balance sheet at various intervals of time, like quarterly or annually, and is used by shareholders, investors, and institutions to understand the company’s exact financial position.
+It is impossible to provide a complete set of analyses that addresses every variation in every situation since there are thousands of variables.

 In this article, we have divided our analysis into two parts –